 Pros & Cons of Living in Chiang Mai

-Summary: If you''re considering a move to Chiang Mai, this article discusses the pros and cons of living in Chiang Mai.
+Summary: If you're considering a move to Chiang Mai, this article discusses the pros and cons of living in Chiang Mai.

-Thinking about moving to Chiang Mai?
+Thinking about to Chiang Mai?
 Below we highlight some of the pros and cons of living in Chiang Mai.

 Pros of Living in Chiang Mai as a Digital Nomad